-A chained-up, choked-up Hélio Castroneves could barely two-step into federal court today.
+A chained-up Hélio Castroneves could barely two-step into federal court today.

 After surrendering to federal authorities, the 33-year-old former Indy 500 champ and Dancing With the Stars winner was escorted by U.S. marshals into the Miami courtroom in handcuffs and leg irons.

-Visibly shaken, Castroneves pleaded not guilty to one count of conspiracy and six counts of tax evasion.
+Obviously shaken, Castroneves pleaded not guilty to seven charges of conspiracy and tax evasion.
 He was allowed to go free after posting $10 million bail and surrendering his passport, and plans on racing in Atlanta over the weekend.

 "Hélio is a superb and accomplished professional racing driver.
 He is not a tax lawyer nor an accountant," Castronves lawyer Mark Seiden tells E!
 News, blaming the legal tango on bad bookkeeping.